meyertime/linux-all-the-things/docs/arch-lenovo720s.md

 ### Start with Numlock on

+By default, the computer is started with Numlock off.
+Both SDDM and KDE Plasma can be configured to turn on Numlock when they start.
+SDDM starts first, so it makes sense to configure that.

 1. Configure SDDM to activate Numlock
     1. Create the file `/env/sddm.conf.d/numlock.conf` with the following content:
         ```